Bot-Harbor/JokeBot/README.md

 # JokeBot
-A Discord bot built with C# to utilize the Joke API.
+A Discord bot built with C# and Docker to utilize the Joke API.

 Built with .NET Core 3.1 and Docker.